jaclu/tmux-conf/docs/scripting.md

-In principle full scripting can be embedded using tmux statements, but it tends to be error prone and rather complex, so therefore support for normal scripts is implemented.
+In principle full scripting can be embedded using tmux statements, but it tends to be error prone and rather complex, so therefore support for normal scripts is included.
 Either embeded or stored in separate files.

 [src/tmux_conf/embedded_scripts.py](https://github.com/jaclu/tmux-conf/blob/main/src/tmux_conf/embedded_scripts.py) handles scripting